dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 - `owl:minCardinality 0`:
   _Unbounded `0-n`_ - A resource of this class may have zero or more instances of the specified property.

-Knora requires cardinalities to be defined using blank nodes, as in the following example from `knora-base`:
+DSP-API requires cardinalities to be defined using blank nodes, as in the following example from `knora-base`:

 ```
 :Representation rdf:type owl:Class ;